 First let me start with a few questions.

-- What are ways you feel hopeful that you can improve the lives of your students?
-How do you instill hope in your students?
+- What are ways you feel hopeful that you can improve the lives of your students and instil hope?

-- How do you help those that are struggling academically, socially emotionally?
+- How do you help those that are struggling academically, socially or emotionally?

 - How do you educate the mind and the heart?

-- How do help students love learning , life and living positively as a good citizen in their community and in the world?
+- How do you help students live positively as a good citizen in their community and in the world?

 - How do you build healthy meaningful relationships with students and help them to do the same?